fjchange/fjchange.github.io/_includes/about/en.md

 > All good things are on the way ahead.

 Hi, I am *@fjchange*(Feng Jia-Chang), a Second-Year Master Student of SYSU (Sun-Yat-Sen University), supervised by Wei-Shi Zheng, focusing on Video Understanding and Analysis.
+More specifically, I am focusing on Video Anomaly Detection, Video Action Localization, Transfer Learning (Domain Adaptation), Video Affective Analysis.

 ***Now, I'm looking for a job offer or a PhD position.***